 Then, if you stop at an intersection and look around, you’ll probably see car parts or broken glass lining the street.
 You may even see wooden crosses as well.
 These are reminders of catastrophic crashes and lives that have been lost.

-Right now, the responsibility for citing commercial vehicles who violate state and federal trucking laws belongs almost exclusively to the Texas Department of Public Safety (TxDPS).
-State lawmakers have recently proposed new bills aimed at authorizing certain sheriff's and police departments to enforce these same laws as well.
+Right now, the responsibility for citing commercial vehicles that violate state and federal trucking laws belongs almost exclusively to the Texas Department of Public Safety (TxDPS).
+State lawmakers have recently proposed new bills aimed at authorizing certain sheriff’s and police departments to enforce these same laws as well.

 If the proposed bills are passed, then some Houston cities may be given additional funding by the state to train commercial vehicle officers to make stops of tractor-trailers.

 Proponents of the bill argue that this would help reduce the number of truck accidents in Houston.
-There's been an uptick in them in recent years due to TxDPS officers having been laid off, offered early retirement or sent to the border with Mexico.
+There’s been an uptick in them in recent years due to TxDPS officers having been laid off, offered early retirement, or sent to the border with Mexico.

 Texas Department of Transportation data shows crashes increased by 1,314 to 7,555 in between 2014 and 2017 in this region.